AnuprashGautam/Miscellaneous-GitHub-Errors-and-Advance-Concepts/How to change the commited message?/Note.md

-# README: Editing the Last Commit Message in Git
+# Editing the Last Commit Message in Git

 ## Overview
 This README provides a step-by-step guide to editing the last commit message in Git using the `--amend` option.
 It also includes instructions on how to use two common text editors, **Vim** and **Nano**, for this purpose.